Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Research Questions

 \subsection{RQ2: Characteristics of Test Inputs}

-Test inputs play a key role in test structure and its intricacies.
+Test inputs play a key role in test structure.
 Although test inputs are often defined directly in the test code, many tests rely on structured inputs from external resources.
-In this RQ, we focus on the latter---analyzing the use of structured inputs in tests.
+In this research question, we focus on the latter---analyzing the use of structured inputs in tests.

 1pt